ceramicnetwork/docs/docs/explore/projects.md

 ### MetaGame (coming soon)

-**Multi-app user profiles**: [MetaGame](https://metagame.wtf) uses Ceramic, [IDX](../tools/idx/overview.md), and [3ID Connect](../authentication/3id-did/3id-connect.md) to store profile data for Ethereum users that can be consumed, added to, or extended by any app in the Web3 metaverse.
+**Multi-app user profiles**: [MetaGame](https://metagame.wtf) uses Ceramic, [account-based stream indexing](../docs/advanced/standards/application-protocols/identity-index.md), and [3ID Connect](../docs/advanced/standards/accounts/3id-did.md#3id-connect) to store profile data for Ethereum users that can be consumed, added to, or extended by any app in the Web3 metaverse.

 ### ArcX (coming soon)